chrisyoung/hecks-archive/README.md

 	$ rackup config.ru
 	$ curl -H "Content-Type: application/json" -d '{"name": "white", "description":"yummy", "toppings": [{"name":"pepperoni"}]}' localhost:9292/pizzas

-### Command Line
-The command line adapter is currently implemented as a 2.2.2 traveling ruby package.
-Hecks provides the means to build that package.

-	$ hecks package binary
-	$ cd packages/binary/build/osx/app/
-	$ bundle
-	$ pizza_builder 'module: {'pizzas', args: {...}}'

 ### Ruby Console
 Move into your domain's directory (the one creared with hecks new)

 	$ hecks console
 	:001 > pp app[:pizzas].create({name: 'White Pizza' ... }]})

-### AWS Lambda
-Hecks is friends with serverless to generate a deployable function.
-Here's how to see if it worlks locally:

-	$ hecks package lambda
-	$ serverless invoke local -f hello -d '{"name":"White Pizza","description":"white sauce and chicken","toppings":[{"name":"chicken"}]}'

 ## Contribute to Hecks
 Here are some commands that will be helpful if you would like to develop new features for Hecks